Memory and Aging

 - Geriatric Psychiatry Section

-The faculty of the Hospital of the University of Pennsylvania section of geriatric psychiatry specialize in the diagnosis and treatment of mental illness in older adults.
+The Geriatric Psychiatry Section specializes in the diagnosis and treatment of mental illness in older adults.
 Such illnesses may include: depression, dementias, bipolar disorder, anxiety, late-onset schizophrenia, and certain medical conditions.
 Co-existing issues may include familial and environmental concerns, difficulty coping with major life changes, medications, and physical illnesses.

 - Penn Memory Center Cognitive Fitness Program